International Taekwon-Do Federation

-On the other hand, a last known split was the Unified ITF, founded in 2004 by Grandmaster Hwang Kwang Sung.
+After Choi's death in 2002, there was controversy around the election of his successor that led to multiple organizations claiming the ITF mantle.

 Patterns

-Patterns, or tul (틀) in Korean, originally called hyeong (형), form an important aspect of training in Taekwon-Do.
+Patterns, or tul (틀) in Korean, originally called hyeong (형), form an important aspect of training in taekwon-do.
 They are equivalent to the kata in karate.
-The majority of the patterns (except Yul-Gok, Ul-Ji and Tong-Il) start with a defensive move, which emphasizes Taekwon-Do's defensive nature.
+The majority of the patterns (except Yul-Gok, Ul-Ji and Tong-Il) start with a defensive move, which emphasizes taekwon-do's defensive nature.
 All of the patterns start and end at the same location.
 This ensures that the practitioners' stances are the correct length, width, and in the proper direction.
 Additionally, students are taught to understand the purpose of each movement and recognize how each motion connects to theories of power.

 There are 24 patterns in the official ITF syllabus; this is symbolic of the 24 hours in a day.
 One additional pattern, Ko-Dang (or Go-Dang), was retired/replaced by Juche in 1986 by General Choi Hong Hi.
 The names of these patterns typically refer either to events in Korean history or to important people in Korean history.
 Elements of the patterns may also be historical references, such as the number of moves, the diagram, the way the pattern ends, and so on.